adarshkumarsingh83/java_jse/DOCUMENTS/FUNCTIONAL_INTERFACE_README.md

 ---

 # Premitive Type Functional Iterface
+* Premitive Funcatl interface help to improve performae by avoiding autoboxing and autounboxing

 ### Autoboxing
 * automatic type convertion from premitive to object by compiler release in 1.5 verion